 Gardening advice – blogs

-Practical gardening advice, seasonal tips and expert guides from the Flourish Landscaping team in Kingston and Surbiton, helping you keep your garden looking its best all year round.
+Practical gardening advice, seasonal tips and expert guides from the Flourish Landscaping team.

 • Gardening is good – and does good

-Gardening is good – and does good What the RHS 2025 report means for UK gardens Gardening is often seen as a hobby, but the Royal Horticultural Society’s first ever State of Gardening Report 2025 confirms something much bigger.
-For the first time, the true scale and impact of gardening across the UK has been…
+Gardening is good, and does good What the RHS State of Gardening Report 2025 means for UK gardens.
+Gardening is often described as a hobby, but the Royal Horticultural Society’s first ever State of Gardening Report 2025 confirms something much bigger.
+For the first time, the true scale and impact of gardening across the UK…

 • Garden centres